-Experience has shown that it is necessary to make these valves selfdefine or non-return where two or more boilers are connected.
-If they were not so made, in case of damage to a boiler allowing the steam to example, the steam from the other boilers in use would pass back through the stop-valve into the damaged boiler.
+Experience has shown that it is necessary to make these valves selfing or non-return where two or more boilers are connected.
+If they are not so made, in case of damage to a boiler allowing the steam to exame, the steam from the other boilers in use would pass back through the stop-valve into the damaged boiler.